flatironinstitute/sciware/26_DataFormats/main.md

 - Think back to complete vs. incomplete data
 - Some representations imply that missing data is a negative observation
   - Edge list vs. adjacency matrix
-  - If you add a field to a CSV, you need to populate it for all records
+  - Need an explicit "unknown" value?
-- It's possible to support data sets whose fields aren't all known in advance
+- You can support data whose fields aren't all known upfront
   - but it costs you in efficiency and clarity

 ### Transposed/Deconstructed Data Layouts

-- "Natural" option: each record has one value for each of the fields
+- "Natural": each record has one value for each of the fields
-- "Transposed" option: each field is a separate set of indexed records
+- "Transposed": each field is its own list, indexed by record

 [DROP IN: Two spreadsheet snippets illustrating this]